 What kind of penalties can result from cheating?

 With a full violation, there are two parts to the resulting penalty: the grade penalty and the University penalty.
 The grade penalty is imposed by the instructor.
 With full violations, the grade penalty can range from a lower grade on the affected work to an F in the course.
+(An F cannot be avoided by withdrawing from the course.)
 In some cases, the professor may require extra work before the course can be completed.
 With admonitions, the grade penalty is limited to no credit on the assignment in question.